huggingface/blog/ambassadors-program.md

     </a>
 </div>

-As an Open Source company democratizing machine learning, Hugging Face believes it is essential to **[educate](https://www.notion.so/About-Hugging-Face-for-Education-afca12e2bc7c4e1ea9346ef2306a0a69)** people from all kinds of backgrounds worldwide. **We aim to teach machine learning to 5 million people by 2023**.
+As an open-source company democratizing machine learning, Hugging Face believes it is essential to **[educate](https://www.notion.so/About-Hugging-Face-for-Education-afca12e2bc7c4e1ea9346ef2306a0a69)** people from all kinds of backgrounds worldwide. **We aim to teach machine learning to 5 million people by 2023**.

 Wanna be part of Hugging Face’s machine learning democratization journey and teach & gather your campus communities around collaborative ML?
 Do you use Hugging Face and its open-source libraries?